Sustuso76/JellyfinSetSortTitle/README.md

 # Requirements
 The Jellyfin instance must be shut down before running the command.
 The files must already be added to the Jellyfin library.
-The files must contain the prefix specified in the "<Comics prefix ForcedSortName>" parameter and the number specified in the "<Start number>" parameter in their names.
+The files must contain the prefix specified in the "Comics prefix ForcedSortName" parameter and the number specified in the "Start number" parameter in their names.
 E.g., Spiderman 001.cbr

 ## Stop Jellyfin service (Example)